Foxandxss/angular-toastr/README.md

 <script type="text/javascript" src="angular-toastr.js"></script>
 ```

-If you want animations, doesn't forget to add `angular-animate`.
+If you want animations, don't forget to add `angular-animate`.

 Then add `toastr` to your modules dependencies: